Your guide to a successful course registration experience

 Look into the details

 Is this an online course?
 In-person?
 Hybrid?
 You have to pay how much?
 Be familiar with your course’s instructional setting and the additional fees that may come with it.
-You can identify these details in the left hand menu during registration under the items “class details” and “fees” on TUportal.
+You can identify these details in the left-hand menu during registration under the items “class details” and “fees” on TUportal.

-Count your credits, save your favs
+Count your credits, save your faves

 If you’re a first-year student, you probably don’t have too many credits in the bank just yet and are closer toward the end of the registration line—which means a lot of students are registering before you’re eligible, possibly filling up the courses you’ve chosen.
 Also note that if you’re an Honors student, you receive priority registration, so you’ll be among the first students to register.

 Registration can be confusing and overwhelming, but it doesn’t have to be.
 Following these tips can help make the process smoother.
 Even if something seems to go wrong, stay calm and don’t hesitate to reach out to an advisor.
 They are there to support you.
-And remember: when your alarm goes off at 7 a.m., take a deep breath—you got this!
+And remember: When your alarm goes off at 7 a.m., take a deep breath—you got this!